excellarateinc/voyage-api-dotnet/readme_docs/DEVELOPMENT-RECIPES.md

         }
 ```
 In the above example, the method will return an EntityResult containing the model if the role is found.
-Otherwise, it will generate a failure result indicating that the requested role was missing.
+Otherwise, it will generate a failure result indicating that the requested role was not found.

 :arrow_up: [Back to Top](#table-of-contents)